1.1. Practices of Listening

 Dragon NaturallySpeaking: Being Listened to and the Subservience of Speech

+Through an analysis of the relation between the speech recognition software Dragon NaturallySpeaking and myself, as user, I argue in this paper for an understanding of listening as an active determinant in the relation between listener and speaker, instead of a conception that merely infers the act of receiving and obeying.
+I observe that although the software is marketed as a technology that would obey by listening to the user’s commands, my experience with the software points to another direction.
 As a computer operating subject, I am dependent on Dragon’s recognition of speech.
 Drawing on Hegel’s master-slave dialectic, this paper argues that Dragon is an active participant in the relation between user and technology, rather than a mere tool.
 Following Karen Barad, I highlight the material-discursiveness of speech.
 Rather than focusing on meanings, Dragon attunes to—or listens for—the materiality of speech through its recognition of phonetic speech structures.
 As such, the article moves away from an anthropocentric understanding of listening.

 Eeke van der Wal holds a master’s degree in Organisation, Change and Management (UU).
 Currently, she is completing a research masters Cultural Analysis (UvA).
 Fascinated by the (e)mergence of material-discursive practices, her recent research revolves primary around material encounters and the way in which they (re)configure, organise and resist (cultural and individual) understandings of self and other.